rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 The specs may change and you will never learn that `specificComputation` no longer works because `bestEffortComputation` effectively hides the issue.
 This is the behavior of all pure instances of `Alternative` that I know.
 This is _how Alternative_ always works.  (...
 Or does it?
 See next section.)

-Currently, the way out is to parse `specificComputation` and `bestEffortComputation` separately and handle results (and parsing errors) outside of the `Parser` applicative.
+The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside.
 `Alternative` makes it easy to write code,  it does not make it easy to maintain it.